-Department Chairs, in collaboration with the Curriculum and Teaching Committee along with the Dean of Arts and Sciences approve a master syllabus for each course in the Pathway.
-Designed for use by faculty, not students, such a syllabus contains the Introduction, Objectives and Goals approved by the Curriculum and Teaching Committee along with the qualified faculty members' collective wisdom on specific content, teaching/learning strategies and assessment methods; the guidelines set a collegially determined level of consistency and individuality among sections of the same offering.
-Individual syllabi designed by faculty for students contain the Introduction, Objectives and Goals for the category and are shared among the department.
+The CART approves a master syllabus for the category or for each course in the category.
+Designed for use by faculty, not students, such a syllabus contains the Introduction, Objectives and Goals approved by the Curriculum and Teaching Committee along with the CART's collective wisdom on specific content, teaching/learning strategies and assessment methods; the guidelines set a collegially determined level of consistency and individuality among sections of the same offering.
+Individual syllabi designed by faculty for students contain the Introduction, Objectives and Goals for the category and are shared among the CART.